cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ### Encoding of issuerSignatureValue

 For ECDSA signatures, the SEQUENCE and INTEGER type and length fields as well as the any leading 0x00 byte (to indicate that the number is not negative) are omitted.
-If the two INTEGER value fields have different lengths, the shortest INTEGER value field is padded with zeroes so that the two fields have the same length.
+If the two INTEGER value fields have different lengths, the shorter INTEGER value field is padded with zeroes so that the two fields have the same length.
 The resulting byte string is encoded as a CBOR byte string.

 ## Encoding of Extensions {#ext-encoding}

 This section details the encoding of the 'extensions' field.
-The 'extensions' field is encoded as a CBOR array where each extensionID is encoded as either a CBOR int or an unwrapped CBOR OID tag.
+The 'extensions' field is encoded as a CBOR array where each extensionID is encoded either as a CBOR int or as an unwrapped CBOR OID tag.
 If 'extensionID' is encoded an int (see {{extype}}), the sign is used to encode if the extension is critical and the 'critical' field is omitted.
 Critical extensions are encoded with a negative sign and non-critical extensions are encoded with a positive sign.

 The 'extnValue' OCTET STRING value field is encoded as the CBOR byte string 'extensionValue' except for the extensions specified below.
 For some extensions, only commonly used parts are supported by the CBOR encoding.
 If unsupported parts are used, the CBOR encoding cannot be used.